inspec/inspec/docs/profiles.md

 # Profile Attributes

-Attributes may be used in profiles to define secrets, such as user names and passwords, that should not otherwise be stored in plain-text in a cookbook.
+Attributes are frequently used to parameterize a profile for use in different environments or targets.
+It can also be used define secrets, such as user names and passwords, that should not otherwise be stored in plain-text in a cookbook.
 Attributes may be set for the whole profile in the `inspec.yml`.

 Attributes may contain the following options:

 * Use `default` to set a default value for the attribute.
 * Use `type` to restrict an attribute to a specific type (any, string, numeric, array, hash, boolean, regex).
-* Use `required` to ensure the attribute has a default value or a value from a secrets file.
+* Use `required` to mandate the attribute has a default value or a value from a attribute YAML file.
 * Use `description` to set a brief description for the attribute.